mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

    * - | ``replicationSpecs[n]``
        | ``.id``
      - string
-     - If modifying ``replicationSpecs``
+     - Conditional
      - Unique identifer of the replication document for a zone in a
        |global-write-cluster|.

-Required for all existing zones included
+       .. list-table:: When is this value needed?
+          :header-rows: 1
+          :widths: 80 20

+          * - Condition
+            - Necessity

+          * - Existing zones included in a cluster modification request body.
+            - Required

-       in a cluster modification request body.
-Not required for a replication spec that defines a new zone that you want to add to an existing |global-write-cluster|.
+          * - Adding a new zone to an existing |global-write-cluster|.
+            - Optional

        .. warning::